unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-MsalAuthentication.md

         private async Task AuthenticateAsync()
         {
-            await _authenticationService.LoginAsync();
+            await _authenticationService.LoginAsync(/* ... */);
         }
     }
     ```

 - Finally, we can run the application and sign in with our Microsoft account.
-The user will be prompted to sign in to their Microsoft account when they tap the button in the application. `MsalAuthenticationProvider` will then store the user's access token in credential storage.
+The user will be prompted to sign in to their Microsoft account when they tap the button in the application.

+- `MsalAuthenticationProvider` will then store the user's access token in credential storage.
 The token will be automatically refreshed when it expires.